mohaine/BrewCtrl/README.md

 1) headless - Brings up web server UI only.
 Meant for use only remotely via other devices on network.
 2) kiosk - Same as above, but also boots directly into Chromium fullscreen with UI loaded.

 The above are very simualar to the dafault Raspbian images.
-For install instructions, plase see:
+For install instructions, please see:

 https://www.raspberrypi.org/documentation/raspbian/